 - Trees shouldn't be planted within the distance of their mature height from the home – in accordance with the requirements of the relevant site classification.
 Refer to the CSIRO’s Foundation and Footing Performance: a Home Owners Guide, which can be purchased from Master Builders' eShop.

-Read the Queensland Building and Construction Commission's (QBCC) information on subsidence for more information.
+Read the QBCC's information on subsidence for more information.

 If you notice a problem, contact an appropriately licensed builder immediately.